koral--/blog/source/2015-03-02-new-virtual-machine-update-schedule.html.markdown

 in preparation for Apple Watch, and our beloved Swift gets updated in almost every new Xcode beta version as well.

-Our current Virtual Machine update schedule (which you can find on our [DevCenter](http://devcenter.bitrise.io/docs/virtual-machine-updates.html){:target="_blank"}) is not really ideal in these fast changing times, additionally quite a lot of you have requested Xcode beta version support for Xcode point releases.
+Our current Virtual Machine update schedule is not really ideal in these fast changing times, additionally quite a lot of you have requested Xcode beta version support for Xcode point releases.